To the OIC

 Are the issuing officers getting it right?

 All staff in turn need opportunity to eat and drink and "comfort stops".
 You will be watching for opportunity during lower traffic moments.
+You might step in briefly and look after a position.
 Some issuing point(s) may be temporarily closed.

-Excessive voter bp folding equals corresponding delay for you after 6 pm.
+Excessive voter ballot paper folding equals corresponding delay for you after 6 pm.
 Can voters be encouraged to fold less?
 Is the Upper House slot wide enough lengthways?

 Staff likely value some variety in the day.
-Has the person studied the instructions and feel able to take a turn?
+Has the person studied the instructions and feel able to take a turn in quieter periods?
 (Probably then needs a friendly eye for a bit.)

 Got a queue with people still waiting at 6 pm?
 They get to vote, don't they?
+No one joins the line after 6 pm.
 Your instructions tell you what to do.

 Do staff know the role of the scrutineers?

 Balanced figures required - means all Upper House ballot papers need to be unfolded and flat to find any "wandered" Lower House ballot papers.
 You might rough sort them during the unfolding.
-(Even with alert Ballot Box Guards mixing happens.)
+(Even with alert Ballot Box Guards, mixing happens.
+As do losses and substitutions.)

 Comments